-The market for our products depends to a significant extent upon the goodwill associated with our trademark and tradenames.
+The market for our products depends to a significant extent upon the goodwill associated with our trademark and trademarks.
 We own, or have licenses to use, the material trademark and trade name rights used in connection with the packaging, marketing and distribution of our products in the markets where those products are sold.
 Therefore, trademark and trade name protection is important to our business.
 Although most of our trademarks are registered in the United States and in certain foreign countries in which we operate, we may not be successful in asserting trademark or trade name protection.
 In addition, the laws of certain foreign countries may not protect our intellectual property rights to the same extent as the laws of the United States.
-The loss or infringement of our trademarks or trademarks o since Chinese commercial law is relatively undeveloped, we may have limited legal recourse in the event we encounter significant difficulties with intellectual property theft or infringement.
-As a result, we cannot assure you that we will be able to adequately protect our product formulations or other intellectual property.
+The loss or infringement of our trademarks or trademarks or trademarks or trademarks or trademarks or trademarks could impair the goodwill associated with our brands and harm our reputation, which would harm our financial condition and operating results.

 Unlike in most of the other markets in which we operate, limited protection of intellectual property is available under Chinese law.
 Accordingly, we face an increased risk in China that unauthorized parties may attempt to copy or otherwise obtain or use our trademarks, copyrights, product formulations or other intellectual property.
-Further,
+Further, since Chinese commercial law is relatively undeveloped, we may have limited legal recourse in the event we encounter significant difficulties with intellectual property theft or infringement.
+As a result, we cannot assure you that we will be able to adequately protect our product formulations or other intellectual property.